dlu-ch/dlb/doc/di.rst

    Returns a formatted message with aligned fields, assuming nesting level 0.

-   First, *message* is dedented with :func:`python:textwrap.dedent()`, empty lines are removed from the beginning and the end of the result and trailing white space characters is removed from each line.
+   First, empty lines are removed from the beginning and the end of *message* and trailing white space characters is removed from each line.
    After that, the first line must not start with ``'␣'``, ``"'"``,  ``"|"``, ``'.'`` or ``"]"``.
    If must not end with ``"."`` or ``"]"``.
-   Each non-empty line after the first line must start with at least 4 space characters.
+   Each non-empty line after the first line must start with at least 4 space characters after than the indentation of the first line.
+Example: If the first line is indented by 8 space characters, each following non-empty line must start with at least 12 space characters.

    *message* can contain fields.
 A field is declared by appending ``'\t'`` or ``'\b'``.
    A field whose declaration ends with ``'\t'`` is left aligned, one whose declaration ends with ``'\t'`` is right